emacsmirror/sidecar-locals/readme.rst

    This uses the same format as ``sidecar-locals-paths-allow``.

 ``sidecar-locals-ignore-buffer`` (nil)
-   When non-nil, ``sidecar-locals`` wont be used for this buffer, when this is a callable, it will be called with the current buffer, a nil return value is used to disable.
+   When non-nil, ``sidecar-locals`` won't be used for this buffer, when this is a callable, it will be called with the current buffer, a non-nil return value is used to disable.

 ``sidecar-locals-dir-name`` (``.sidecar-locals``)
    The subdirectory to search for when detecting local settings.